+On August 7, 2020, the Company entered and completed a definitive agreement (the "Tally Agreement") to partner with and invest in Tally Technology Group Inc. ("Tally"), a white-label, free-to-play sports predictions platform.
 On August 8, 2021, the Company entered into an Amended Agreement with Tally to amend the terms of the agreement dated August 7, 2020.
 The Company accounted for its investment in Tally as investment in associate using the equity method up to August 25, 2021, the date it lost its significant influence.
 Upon acquisition of the investment in Tally, management determined that the Company had significant influence over Tally, as the Company, represented by its former CEO, held one out of the four representations on Tally's board of directors pursuant to the Tally Agreement.
 The Company's share of the profit or loss and comprehensive income/loss in any of the reporting periods since the acquisition of the investment up to the date of loss of significant influence were not significant and as such were not factored into determining the carrying amount of the investment.